 Under subsistence farming, farmers produce just enough crops and/or livestock that are required for their own needs and do not have the option to earn money by selling or obtaining goods by trading their production.
-While most of the food on our plates today comes from large-scale farmlands spread across hundreds of acres, subsistence farming is still prevalent in many parts of the world and mostly in developing or under-developed countries of Asia and Africa.
+While most of the food on our plates today comes from large-scale farmlands spread across hundreds of acres, it is still prevalent in many parts of the world and mostly in developing or under-developed countries of Asia and Africa.

 When trade started, humans began to shift from subsistence farming to commercial farming thereby selling the surplus amount of what they produced in exchange for other necessities.
 However, as the human race evolved and the human population exploded, thanks to the increased food supply through farming, land available to a farmer became limited.

 Types of Subsistence Farming

-Subsistence farming in itself can be categorized into two types namely Primitive-Subsistence farming and Intensive-Subsistence Farming.
+It in itself can be categorized into two types namely Primitive-Subsistence farming and Intensive-Subsistence Farming.

-Moreover, as shifting cultivation has gradually reduced due to its negative impacts on the environment, primitive-subsistence farming is still present in other forms such as homestead farming in which small gardens or tiny plots of lands are used to grow vegetables and crops using the manures and bio-waste produced by the farmer as fertilizers.
+Moreover, as shifting cultivation has gradually reduced due to its negative impacts on the environment, primitive-subsistence agriculture is still present in other forms such as homestead farming in which small gardens or tiny plots of lands are used to grow vegetables and crops using the manures and bio-waste produced by the farmer as fertilizers.

 Intensive-subsistence farming however mainly results from a single cause, that land is limited.
 And as land is passed on from one generation to the next, it is fragmented into smaller plots to divide among the offsprings of the farmers.

-In which areas is Intensive-subsistence farming practiced?
+In which areas is Intensive subsistence farming practiced?

-For an area to have intensive-subsistence farming, it has to have suitable conditions in terms of light and rainfall.
+For an area to have intensive subsistence agriculture, it has to have suitable conditions in terms of light and rainfall.
 The location should have continuous sunlight coverage most of the year and should have a significant monsoon season.

 Many rural areas of China have hills beautifully carved into terraces that grow different varieties of crops all year round.
 The need for intensifying agricultural production comes from having a higher population.

-In more developed countries of Europe and America, intensive-subsistence farming is often practiced in the countryside households having small landholdings and is not uniformly distributed to a certain place.
+In more developed countries of Europe and America, intensive subsistence farming is often practiced in the countryside households having small landholdings and is not uniformly distributed to a certain place.

 What are some characteristics of intensive-subsistence agriculture?